Papers, Data, and Graphics Pertaining to Tropical Cyclone Trends and Variability

 Essay on Global Warming

-Click here for an updated graph showing Atlantic tropical cyclone power dissipation and Main Development Region (MDR) sea surface temperature (SST) from 1970 to 2008, inclusive.
+The graph below shows the Atlantic tropical cyclone power dissipation and Main Development Region (MDR) sea surface temperature (SST) from 1949 to 2009, inclusive.
 Both quantities have been smoothed using a 1-3-4-3-1 filter.
-The SST is shown in blue, while the power dissipation index (PDI) is shown in green.
+The SST is shown in blue, while the power dissipation index (PDI) is shown in red.
 Here the MDR is defined as the region bounded by 6N and 18N, and 20W and 60W; the SST data is the HADISST1 data set from the U.K. Hadley Center, and it has been averaged from August through October of each year.
-The two time series are correlated with an r2 of 0.91.
+The two time series are correlated with an r2 of 0.80.
+Note that both the smoothed sea surface temperature and the smoothed power dissipation have declined since their peak in 2005, consistent with previous decadal time scale variability in both series.